-In this article: Written from first hand experience, learn about downsizing your home: best tips and advice to make it a positive experience.
+Our story: Written from first hand experience, learn about how to downsize your home: best tips and advice to make downsizing a positive experience.

 I’ll be honest.
 I didn’t choose downsizing.
 It chose me.